 Professional writers know when to ask for help.

 No one creates a book alone.
 If you run into trouble implementing any of these suggestions, consider seeking the assistance of a professional editor.
-There is no one-size-fits-all way to write a book for your business, and you just might some need some help tailoring your approach, your outline, and your final product.
+There is no one-size-fits-all way to write a Big Idea Book, and you just might need some help tailoring your approach, your outline, and your final product.
 If you have concerns about your ability to produce a quality book that you will be proud to share, ask for help.

 Know when to stop editing the damn thing.